nocomplexity/codeaudit/docs/intro.md

 ![CodeauditLogo](images/codeauditlogo.png)

-Codeaudit is a Python Static Application Security Testing (SAST) tool to find **potential security issues** in Python source files.
+Python Code Audit is a Python Static Application Security Testing (SAST) tool to find **potential security issues** in Python source files.

-Codeaudit is designed to be:
+Python Code Audit is designed to be:
 * Simple to use.
 * Simple to extend for various use cases.
 * Powerful to determine *potential* security issues within Python code.

 ## Features

-:::{admonition} This Python Code Audit tool has the following features:
+:::{admonition} Python Code Audit has the following features:
 :class: tip